18 min read

 This explains why we dedicate a lot of time and R&D to the development of our semi-auto packer, the Ergosa.

-As far as a full-auto packer is concerned, it won’t always give you more performance and certainly not better speed.
+As far as a fully-auto packer is concerned, it won’t always give you more performance and certainly not higher speed.

 In fact, the ROI is completely focused on labor reduction in a fully-auto process.